aboedo/add2wallet/PLAN.md

 - Git: Conventional commits
 - Documentation: Inline + README

+### Project Management
+- **Use Tuist for iOS project generation**: All Xcode project files are generated using Tuist configuration
+- **Compilation verification**: For every change in the iOS app, ensure that it continues to compile successfully
+- **Test project integrity**: After each modification, verify the project opens in Xcode and builds without errors

 ### Testing Requirements
 - Minimum 80% code coverage
 - All endpoints must have tests